aivruu/velocity-template/README.md

-# plugin-template
+# velocity-template
-A Template for advanced Paper/Velocity plugins creation.
+A simple template for Velocity plugins creation.